 Categories : Sunrise Updates

-Hands up who wants to work in a dirty, dusty environment - you wouldn't expect a big show of hands.
-So now explain why such conditions are willingly accepted in the construction workplace, when even a basic level of site house-keeping could eliminate much of this nuisance and make life more bearable.
+You wouldn't expect a big show of hands in response to our opening question.
+So explain why such conditions are willingly accepted in many construction workplaces, when even a basic level of 'house-keeping' could eliminate much of this nuisance and make life more bearable.

 Mention the word COST and people take notice.
-Mention the words HEALTH & SAFETY and they go into raptures about some ridiculous regulation or ‘job’s worth’ and invariably miss the point.
-Dust can cost you your HEALTH.
-We’ve all heard about the issues of dust in the mining industry and how the effects only surface much later in life.
-There’s plenty of dust-related health risks in today’s construction environment with the same potential long-lasting consequences.
+Mention the words HEALTH and SAFETY and they go into raptures about some ridiculous regulation or ‘job’s worth’ and invariably miss the point.
+The COST of dust can be your HEALTH.
+We’ve all heard about the history of dust in the mining industry and how the effects only surface much later in life.
+There’s plenty of dust-related health risks in today’s construction environment with the same potential long-term consequences.

 Power tools are now available for every conceivable construction task.
 They are highly efficient, produce consistent and accurate results and generally reduce physical effort.
 They also have the potential to create large amounts of dust.
 Some have provision for containing and extracting dust, with guards, shields and connection ports for ‘hoovers’ (dust extractors).
 Sadly most of these facilities are little used – the tradesman often considers the inconvenience of an attached hose not worth the effort and a dust pan and brush are easier to carry (and cheaper) than a ‘hoover’.
 If only they understood the true COST of dust to themselves and others:

 Dust is a direct health hazard for the tradesman but can also affect many other people in the vicinity.

 So what’s the answer?
 Of course there are many solutions and the most appropriate will depend upon the scale of the problem: